Table of Contents

 In this case, the positive value is less than the negative value, so this property has exported more electricity than they’ve imported, leaving the property owner with refunds from the power company.

-The benefit of the solar meter
+Benefits of solar meter

 The most apparent benefit of the solar meter is to consumers.
 If people install the solar meter in their home, they can reduce the amount of money they spend each year on energy.